 12. Drive thru the Santa Claus Land of Lights display and learn the story of Rudolph – there are a few different holiday light show displays in the area.
 We enjoyed the Land of Lights the most at the Lake Rudolph Campground.
 They tell the story of Rudolph that the kids can follow along with along the way.
 (Cost: $15/car)

 13. Have dinner and story time with Santa at Santa’s Lodge – whether you’re staying at the lodge or not, you can stop in for dinner and story time with Santa!
 It’s a buffet dinner & dessert and Santa & Mrs Claus are in attendance.
 After dinner, they take pics with all the guests and read a story.
-I will say – the dinner wasn’t great – but you’re really there for the quaintness and that was nice.
-Plus – you don’t pay any extra for pics.
-(Cost: $17.50/adults, $10.95 for ages 4-10)
+I will say – the dinner wasn’t great – but you’re really there for the quaintness and Santa!
+Plus – you take your own pics so that’s free.
+(Cost: $18.95/adults, $12.95 for ages 4-10, 3 & under are FREE)

 14. Shop for gifts at the many cute shops – you’ll find cute little boutique shops in Santa Claus and a few nearby towns.
 We liked Evergreen Boutique the best – it’s a Christmas shop and a clothing boutique.
 I picked up a couple of ornaments with me and my boyfriends names on them for the tree!
 (Cost: whatever you purchase)